corda/corda/docs/source/permissioning-certificate-specification.rst

 contains a single ASN.1 integer identifying the type of identity the certificate is for:

 1. Doorman
-2. Well known service identity
-3. Node CA
+2. Network map
+3. Service identity (such as a notary or oracle)
+3. Node certificate authority (from which the TLS and well known identity certificates are issued)
-4. TLS
+4. Transport layer security
 5. Well known legal identity
 6. Confidential legal identity